 Anyone who imagines they can work alone winds up surrounded by nothing but rivals, without companions.
 The fact is, no one ascends alone, Lance Armstrong.

-Does cooperation make sense?
-Or is it a silly utopian dream, and we should always seek our own selfish interests?
+Does cooperation make any sense?
+Or is it just a silly utopian dream, and we should always seek our own selfish interests?

 There was an experiment that illustrates this problem perfectly, the Prisoner’s Dilemma (Merrill Flood & Melvin Dresher, 1950).
 There are two thieves who have committed a crime, but not enough incriminating evidence.